 - Bacon quality: High.
 The bacon was thick and had good, smoky flavor.

 - Egg taste: Delicious.
-The eggs were seasoned with salt and pepper, which I appreciated.
+The eggs were seasoned with salt and pepper, which we appreciated.

 - Cheese choice: A single slice of white American cheese.
-Cheddar would've been better, but I appreciated Wegmans' commitment to honoring a more traditional preparation.
+Cheddar would've been better, but we appreciated Wegmans' commitment to honoring a more traditional preparation.

 - Bread carrier quality: Outstanding.
 The croissant was buttery, flaky, and exceedingly delicious.

-- Could I finish this?
-Absolutely.
-Every bite rocketed me to flavor town.
-I didn't want the sandwich to end.
+- The final bite: Every bite rocketed us to flavor town.
+We didn't want the sandwich to end.

 Our #1 Pick: Wegmans